New Moon on

 Moon after ascending node

-6 days after ascending node on 18 June 2006 at 19:11 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 2 July 2006 at 14:19 in ♍ Virgo.
+6 days after ascending node on 18 June 2006 at 19:11 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 2 July 2006 at 14:19 in ♍ Virgo.

 Moon at northern standstill

 At 08:40 the Moon is meeting its standstill point to reach North declination of ∠28.444°.
-Over the next 14 days the lunar orbit is going to extend southward to face maximum declination of ∠-28.477° at the point of next standstill in ♐ Sagittarius on 9 July 2006 at 18:49.
+Over the upcoming 14 days the lunar orbit is going to tilt southward to face maximum declination of ∠-28.477° at the point of next southern standstill in ♐ Sagittarius on 9 July 2006 at 18:49.

 Sun-Moon-Earth syzygy